Practical Self Care for Anxious Days

 A short daily ritual (tea, journaling, a morning walk) that signals safety and routine.

-Pre-deciding meals or outfits to cut down decision fatigue.
+Pre-decide simple choices like meals or outfits to reduce decision fatigue.

 Predictability doesn’t solve anxiety, but it helps reduce the number of triggers that can spin it out of control.